LemesoftNostalgic/sprint-o-matic/README.md

 ## Software developent and license

 The application internals are written in python, using the pygame library.
-It is a hobby project, so the quality is at the level of a casual indie game.
-However, there is a hidden automatic test suite that can be activated from the home screen by typing "autotest".
-I run it every now and then to catch the biggest issues, you can do it too, and report issues in sprint-o-matic at gmail com.
+It is a hobby project, so the quality is perhaps at the level of a casual indie game.

 The software is licensed under Apache-2.0 license.
-You are therefore free to branch it for extra development or propose changes under the terms of the license.
-Due to the nature of a hobby project, all help is appreciated.
-An initial wishlist is the following:
+You are therefore free to branch it for extra development or propose pull requests for it.
+Due to the nature of a hobby project, all help is of course appreciated.
+An initial to-do list is the following:

 Low hanging fruits:

 * more external maps linked to the map listing (see above)
-* Allow publication of a set of fixed track designs for a map
+* Allow publication of hand-crafted track designs for a given map
 * Android (buildozer spec exists, does not fully work yet)
 * gradient slow terrain, for better modeling of staircases and hills
+* Add control numbering, control descriptions, etc.
 * graphics beautification
 * Score-O mode (collect contols with score in any order, time limit)